igorskyflyer/npm-magic-queryselector/README.md

 <br>

 > [!WARNING]
-> This assumes that a valid `tsconfig.json` is present in the root of your project.
+> This method requires a valid `tsconfig.json` file to be present in the root of your project.
 >

 <br>